A Note on Rates

 It's hard to know what to expect as far as rates go when you're looking for a professional editor.
 To make it easier to get an overview, I've created a comparison table below.

 These rates have been calculated to reflect 1000-word lots, rather than an hourly rate.
+The calculations are done on the basis that the editor in question is editing at 1500 words per hour.
 I don't charge per hour, as I often spend more time than I've estimated for a job.
 A flat rate (per word) means you don't get overcharged.
+Keep in mind, however, that each editor defines their services differently, so one editor may offer more as far as line editing goes (for example), compared to another.
+Such fluctuation in services and editing speeds means that this chart is only to be used as a guide.

 Prices in blue indicate AUD.